Custody Arrangement Modification

 Columbus Attorneys Can Assist You

-In the state of the Ohio, jurisdiction over the children of divorced parents
+In the state of the Ohio, jurisdiction over the children of

-modification by filing a formal motion for change.
+for modification by filing a formal motion for change.

 Because the court does not want to fuel an ongoing tug-of-war between parents